MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/teams-workflow-in-advanced-ediscovery.md

 # Advanced eDiscovery workflow for content in Microsoft Teams

-This article provides a comprehensive set of guidelines and best practices for using Advanced eDiscovery to preserve, collect, review, and export content in Microsoft Teams.
+This article provides a comprehensive set of procedures, guidelines, and best practices for using Advanced eDiscovery to preserve, collect, review, and export content from Microsoft Teams.
 The goal of this article is to help you optimize your eDiscovery workflow for Teams content.

 There are four categories of Teams content that you can collect and process using Advanced eDiscovery: